Home » Cookie Recipes » Coffee Cookies

 • Roll small teaspoons of the mixture into balls.

-• Place 1 inch/2.5cm apart on prepared baking trays.
+• Place 1 inch/2.5cm apart on prepared baking sheets.
 Top each with a coffee bean.
 They may seem small but remember they will spread during baking

 • Bake 12-15 minutes until golden brown.
 The tops will be crinkly.

-• Cool on baking trays for 5 minutes.
-Then transfer to cooling rack until completely cool.
+• Cool on the baking sheets for 5 minutes.
+Then transfer to a cooling rack until completely cool.

 Notes